envicutor/documentation/introduction.rst

 =============================================

 We use Docker :cite:`docker-homepage` to ensure we can spin up a reproducible environment that works seamlessly with Nix and Isolate.

+Report organization
+*******************

+Chapter 2 discusses how different systems handle problems discussed in ":ref:`improvement_areas`" and their similarities and differences with Envicutor.
+It also highlights some challenges we faced while developing Envicutor and how we overcame them.

+Chapter 3 answers the question: "what would a client system need in a code execution system" through illustrating the functional and non-functional requirements of Envicutor and its use case diagram.

+Chapter 4 discusses the architecture and design of Envicutor and why certain design decisions were made.

+Chapter 5 discusses how we maintain and test Envicutor.